jeusa/refex/README.md

 **postpro** generates 6 csv files, the most important ones being *papers.csv*, *authors.csv* and *cites.csv*.
 If no *output_dir* is specified, the csv files will be written to the parent directory of the *ref_info.csv*.

 ## Usage
-The command line tool can be found in the directory *executables*.
+The command-line tool can be found in the directory *executables*.
 Go into the directory matching your operating system.

-For Linux: go into *postpro_exe*.
-There you will find a symbolic link to the executable with the name *postpro* and a directory *postpro_build*, which contains all the files necessary to execute the command tool.
-Use the command tool by typing `./postpro`.

-For Windows: go into *postpro_build*, which contains the executable and all the files necessary to execute the command tool.
-Use the command tool by typing `postpro.exe`.
+Then navigate to *postpro_build*, which contains the executable and all the files necessary to execute the command-line tool.
+Use the command-line tool by typing `postpro.exe` in Windows or `./postpro` in Linux.

 `postpro [-h] [-r [RECURSIVE]] [-sn] refs_dir refs_info [output_dir]`